The vital insight required for recovering from an affair

 This isn’t an easy journey and in the spirit of transparency, I’m the first to say not all relationships can (or should) be saved.

-But eventually, if both partners do the work, there comes a point – sometimes quickly, sometimes slowly – where the injured party realises they have a part to play if the relationship is to not only survive the affair, but to come out of it even stronger.
+But eventually, if both partners do the work, there comes a point – sometimes quickly, sometimes slowly – where the hurt partner realises they have a part to play if the relationship is to not only survive the affair, but to come out of it even stronger.

 They realise they need to acknowledge the efforts their partner is making to rebuild the relationship.
 You can’t keep them in the ‘Dog House’ or expect them to haul themselves over 2000 degrees burning hot coals forever.